tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 	    </li>
 	{% endfor %}

-Before you run off to update all the URLs in all your templates with relative URLs, we need to restructure and refactor our templates by using inheritance to remove repetition.
+Before you run off to update all the URLs in all your templates with relative URLs, we need to restructure and refactor our templates by using inheritance to remove excessive repetition.

 T> ### URLs and Multiple Django Apps
 T> This book focuses on the development of a single Django app, Rango.
 However, you may find yourself working on a Django project with multiple apps being used at once.
 This means that you could literally have hundreds of potential URLs with which you may need to reference.
 This scenario begs the question: *how can we organise these URLs?* Two apps may have a view of the same name, meaning a potential conflict would exist.